IBRice101/IBRice101.github.io/Talks/Warez/index.md

 ## The Rules

-As mentioned previously there is a pretty extensive ruleset for what is an is not allowed in the warez scene.
+As mentioned previously there is a pretty extensive rule set for what is an is not allowed in the warez scene.
 These rules, naturally, change depending on the nature of the media that is being cracked.
 What follows is a showcase of some of the rules for a selection of well known forms of media.
 Naturally I couldn't fit everything in there so if you'd like to know about the rules for Nintendo DSes, WiiUs, and TV shows, please visit https://scenerules.org.

 The rules herein are generally separated into multiple categories which can change depending on the type of media being cracked, often the name and packaging info for the crack will be included, as well as restrictions on file sizes and so on.
 There is also a distinction between "recommended" implementations and "must haves", whereby if you do not include the former you open yourself up to being "propered", edited, but nobody is compelled to do so, however for "musts" "there is no compromise, you either follow the rule or you get nuked.".
 The "." character is most often used as a delimiter to prevent whitespace in filenames.

 Here I'll be going first into the basic rules for almost all releases and then following that with a small selection of special cases where the rules differ and/or where there is extra information I found interesting, maybe you will too (hopefully), if not, its my talk, oh well!

-The scenerules.org site has currently active rulesets for the following formats:
+The scenerules.org site has currently active rule sets for the following formats:

 - 0DAY
 - AUDiOBOOK